 “Course Guides have provided new and veteran Wisconsin marketing/business educators with the strategic roadmap to be successful in their classroom.
-Some educators have used the full Course Guide to expand their program offerings; whereas, other educators have strategically implemented the Course Guide’s project-based activities and rubrics.”
+Some educators have used the full Course Guide to expand their program offerings; whereas, other educators have strategically implemented the Course Guide’s project-based activities.”

 --Tim Fandek, WI state program leader and MBA Research Board Trustee

 Course Guides in our online store: click here.

 Based on current and anticipated Perkins law, we strongly advise all business and marketing programs to implement a comprehensive program-of-study.
 (A program-of-study, as defined by the U.S. Department of Education, is a logical, non-duplicate, sequence of courses that leads to a certification, degree, or other appropriate and documented end goal.)
 To help make implementation easier, we’ve built a series of models based on the national Business Administration standards, with specialties in:

 Over the next several years, we’ll be rolling out 70 new and revised modules across most of our instructional areas.
 A good number of these will be used in the design of a new leadership course.
 These modules will come online individually, beginning summer of 2016.
 Many now available!